 Go to websites that offer freebies

-There are websites (like us) that give you free stuff as and when it's given to us, and then there are websites set up entirely to connect their users with free stuff that other people are giving away.
+There are websites (like us) that give you free stuff when it's given to us, and then there are websites about stuff that other people are giving away.

-Generally meeting people giving away stuff for free isn't dangerous, but make sure you're safe and comfortable when collecting any freebies.
-It's always best to be cautious.
+Meeting people giving away stuff for free generally isn't dangerous, but make sure you're safe and comfortable when collecting your freebies.

 Make the most of free trials

 Try before you buy…

 Companies often get you subscribing by offering you a free trial.
 Most take up the trial, and don't bother to cancel the subscription (which is what companies want).

 The best free trials include:

 Netflix - 1 month's free trial then £5.99 per month